glsp-extensions/bigGLSP-framework/docs/architecture/overview.md

 Lastly, we have the `sdk` package.
 This package provides tools and components that make it easier to create and manage gmodels, or graphical models, for our diagrams.
 It's like a toolkit that simplifies the process of building and customizing the visual elements in our system.

 It uses the concepts shown in the [GLSP Graphical Model documentation](https://eclipse.dev/glsp/documentation/gmodel/).
 It is not necessary to use the toolkit, it is also possible to follow the standard approach.

----

-The tutorials provide hands-on examples on how to use them.